 There are internships in Israel and some parts of the Middle East that you could do to increase your chances of a career in business and finance.

-Internships are also great for boosting your confidence.
+Having an unpaid internship is great for boosting your confidence.
 You will be given responsibility that you might not necessarily have ordinarily expected while at work, which may well affect the way that others perceive you in the office.

 The more confident you become, the better able you will be to stand up for yourself when asking for a pay rise or promotion, amongst other things.